35 years before Alan Flusser published his book, Clothes and the Man, in the US, Sydney D. Barney, one of the leading

 personalities in the West End of London clothing trade at the time, wrote a book by the exact same title.
-The story about the creation of this book is quite entertaining: A well-known radio host once came to see Barney and told him that one day, he was waiting in a store when he overheard two ladies.
-One of them remarked:”Look, there’s XYZ sitting over there” the other one replied: ”It can’t be, he’s not dressed well enough!”
+The story about the creation of this book is quite entertaining: A well-known radio host once came to see Barney and told him that one day he was waiting in a store when he overheard two ladies.
+One of them remarked ”Look, there’s XYZ sitting over there,” to which the other one replied, ”It can’t be, he’s not dressed well enough!”
 And so, Barney started making notes that would ensure that his clients would be well dressed at all times.
 Subsequently, his desk became piled with notes about how to dress well.
-After others saw and liked them, he decided to make them into a book.
+After others saw and liked them, he decided to compile them into a book.

 Clothes and the Man – A guide to correct dress for all occasions by Sidney D. Barney, Sir Isaac Pitman & Sons LTD – Tailor & Cutter, 1951